Managing New Product Development (NPD)

 From Project Management to Product Management

-Effective NPD works.
+Effective New Product Development works.
 Organizations that have embraced the concept have been so successful in improving delivery and performance of not only individual products, but also of the entire strategic product portfolio, they are now applying the concept to other areas of the business.
 There is increasing focus on the productizing of IT investments, replacing especially application development projects with a product-based approach that treats those digital products as ongoing investment vehicles that are funded, deliver and are performance managed just like traditional products.